-- a) Managers and staff to assess the intervention's feasibility and sustainability; - b) Residents to explore the intervention's acceptability; - c) Managers and residents that refused participation to explore their reasoning;
+- i.
+Managers and staff to assess the intervention's feasibility and sustainability; - ii.
+Residents to explore the intervention's acceptability; - iii.
+Managers and residents that refused participation to explore their reasoning;

 4. Develop a cost-consequence model (WS3) to determine the relevance and relative importance of the different outcome measures in the decision-making context.